moby/moby/docs/reference/api/docker_remote_api_v1.24.md

 ## 3.6 Nodes

-**Note:** Nodes operations require to first be part of a Swarm.
+**Note**: Nodes operations require to first be part of a Swarm.

 ### List nodes

-**Warning:** this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.
+**Warning**: this endpoint is part of the Swarm management feature introduced in Docker 1.12, and might be subject to non backward-compatible changes.

 `GET /nodes`